-Buster Posey is a legend.
-The San Francisco Giants catcher has been a part of three World Series championship teams and is regarded as one of the best Major League Baseball backstops of his generation.
+Some baseball players are just built differently.
+Legendary catcher Buster Posey, who was a part of three World Series championships with the San Francisco Giants , is regarded as one of the best Major League Baseball backstops of his generation.

 Posey has undoubtedly built a Hall of Fame career, but it’s not like he came out of nowhere.

 As crazy as it may be to believe, Posey earned All-American honors in his freshman season with the ‘Noles…as a shortstop.
 The move behind the dish happened later in his career, and the rest is history.

 Posey was great in 2006 and 2007, but he found another form in 2008.
 He hit 26 home runs, totaled 93 RBIs, had a batting average of .463, and won the Johnny Bench Award, Dick Howser Trophy, and the Golden Spikes Award.

 He was the NCAA’s Player of the Year, joining an elite club with only a handful of members.
 His .566 on-base percentage and whopping .879 slugging percentage led the nation by a mile.

 The star catcher had done all he could in Tallahassee, and it was time for the pros.
 But Posey’s coaches knew he was going to have no trouble adjusting to the fast pace of MLB thanks to a work ethic and character off the field that shined just as bright as his on-field performance.